digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

   Example setup
   -------------
-    1) Look for the 64-bit address labeled on the back of the device, a 16 character string that follows the format 0013A20040XXXXXX.
+    1) Find the 64-bit address labeled on the back of the device, which is a 16 character string that follows the format 0013A20040XXXXXX.

     2) Plug the XBee radios into the XBee adapters and connect them to your